 At the end of the day, generating as many of these touchpoints as possible via your marketing and publicity strategy only increases your chances for stronger book sales and wider readership.

 Making the most of your book promotion investment

 Both marketing and publicity bring value to an author’s book launch strategy and, as stated above, can almost always be used successfully together.
 For example, you may secure a rave review from Publishers Weekly as part of your publicity push and, thereafter, you can add a pull quote from that review to your Instagram ads or Amazon book description to truly amplify that piece of publicity via your marketing plan.
 Certain elements of your promotional strategy can and should build on one another in this way in order to make the most of your investment.

 Speaking of investment, adding components to your promotions strategy does inevitably come with a cost.
 This makes it even more essential to understand the differences between marketing and publicity when devising your plan.
 Ideally your strategy should incorporate elements of both marketing and publicity, if budget allows.
-Fortunately, there are new self-serve tools created regularly that allow authors and publishers affordable book promotion options like Ingram iD, a DIY advertising platform meant to help users reach book buyers directly.
+Fortunately, there are new self-serve tools created regularly that allow authors and publishers affordable book promotion options like Written Word Media's Reader Reach ads.
 Using platforms like Reedsy also allows authors to connect with well-suited book marketers based on their book genre, target audience, budget, and more.

 Ultimately, to develop a winning strategy, it’s important to understand the differences between marketing and publicity and how they can work together to serve your book launch.